 Also referred to as “traded” or “exchanged” links, reciprocal links were something of an SEO hack – even though they were technically against Google’s guidelines.

 But the web today is still full of them.

-However, the way reciprocal links appear on sites today is different from 20 years ago.
+The way reciprocal links appear on sites – and the way they occur – is different from 20 years ago.

-This graph shows that only 26.4% of the authority domains used in Ahrefs’ study are not using reciprocal links:
+This graph shows that only 26.4% of the authority domains used in the study are not using reciprocal links: